 - 1. A completed application for admission. - 2.
-A fifteen-dollar (\$15) non-refundable application fee. - 3.
-Proof of age or physician's certificate of total disability.
+A twenty-dollar (\$20) non-refundable application fee. - 3.
+Proof of age or Physician's Statement of Total Disability.

 NOTE: Fees for Continuing Education Units (CEUs) are not waived or reduced.

 State Employee Fee Waivers